Grove Rd · interesting places nearby

-The ‘Regent’s Park of the East End’, Victoria Park is an 86-hectare leafy expanse opened in 1845 – the first public park in the East End that came about after a local MP presented Queen Victoria with a petition of 30,000 signatures.
-In the early 20th century it was known as the Speaker’s Corner of the East End.
+The ‘Regent’s Park of the East End’, this 86-hectare leafy expanse of ornamental lakes, monuments, tennis courts, flower beds and large lawns is the site of the annual Lovebox music festival in July and the Field Day music festival, also in summer.
+When Victoria Park opened in 1845 it was the first public park in the East End, given the go-ahead after a local MP presented Queen Victoria with a petition of 30,000 signatures.

 It quickly gained a reputation as the 'People's Park' when many large political rallies were held here.
 During WWII the park was largely closed to the public and was used as a base for antiaircraft guns and as an internment camp for Italian and then German prisoners of war.